sbgn/sbgn/docs/learningsbgn.md

     </tr>
 </table>

+<p>The above example shows the process of phosphorylation of glucose by hexokinase, which consumes glucose and ATP to produces glucose-6P and ADP.
+Glucose and ATP are linked to the process using <i>consumption arcs</i>; glucose-6P and ADP using <i>production arcs</i>; and the hexokinase using <i>catalysis arc</i>.</p>

 ## SBGN PD Bricks

 <p>The <a href="https://sbgnbricks.org/pd/">SBGN Bricks</a> project presents a tamplate-based approach that makes it simpler to learn and start applying the standard without necesserily being familiar with all the specifications.
 Here are some illustrations of how biological concepts such as metabolic reaction or complex formation can be reflected in the SBGN Process Description language (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).</p>

-The example bricks are developed using <a href="https://immersive-analytics.infotech.monash.edu/vanted/addons/sbgn-ed/">SBGN-ED</a> add-on of <a href="https://www.cls.uni-konstanz.de/software/vanted/">VANTED</a> editor.
+The example bricks are developed using the <a href="https://immersive-analytics.infotech.monash.edu/vanted/addons/sbgn-ed/">SBGN-ED</a> add-on of <a href="https://www.cls.uni-konstanz.de/software/vanted/">VANTED</a> editor.
 All the bricks are available for downloading in SBGN-ML format and can be opened online in <a href="http://newteditor.org/">Newt</a> editor.
 The <a href="https://github.com/wiese42/krayon4sbgn" target="_blank">Krayon</a> editor (desktop application) supports the SBGN Bricks and the available templates can be used to design a diagram by adding one brick after another.
 To download Krayon please use the <a href="https://github.com/wiese42/krayon4sbgn/releases" target="_blank">Releases</a> page.

 ### Metabolic processes